gkorpal/gkorpal.github.io/_drafts/fedora.md

 Note that just like Ubuntu PPA and Arch AUR, there is no way to verify that a package in Copr does not contain anything malicious unless you review the source code.

+## Linux Security Modules

+Ubuntu uses AppArmor, whereas Fedora uses SELinux.
+AppAromor is said to be easier to maintain than SELinux.

 # Installing Fedora